As a designer, your portfolio is the first impression your customers have of you and your work.

 Are you a UX designer?
 Here are the best UX tools in 2020 that you should definitely use!

 Most UX designers take on other roles such as product designer or web designer, which still requires them to work with UX.

 The reason why Aleksei is included is that he works primarily on UX/UI and also has a very clear understanding of the procedure of a case study.

 His case study on his latest project, City of Seattle, in which he did the UX/UI design, is not the longest or most in-depth case study, but it does the job in a story-like manner.

 The step-by-step processes are important.
 Aleksei has his goals and approach set from the very beginning and he also presents images of the whole process, all pages and layouts of the page included.

 The case study can be relatively shorter, what matters is how you engage in with the project and how you tell the story.

 #2 Natalia Larina

-Natalia is an experienced UX/UI designer, who is more engaged in the UI part but also designs notable UX.
+Natalia is an experienced UX/UI designer, who is more engaged in the What is UI?
+A User Interface (UI) is the medium through which a user connects with the hardware or the software.
+When a user interacts with a hardware or a… part but also designs notable UX.